 Slow-wave Sleep (SWS), often also referred to as NREM3 or Deep Sleep, is a crucial sleep stage in humans.
 In the past, there were 2 separate stages of deep sleep, namely Stage 3 and Stage 4.
 However, as of 2007, SWS only consists of one stage, which is stage 31.
 This is because there is only some minor difference between the previous stages 3 and 42.
 Likewise, stage 1 and 2 are light sleep.Â

 In the history of polyphasic sleeping, the functions of SWS have unfortunately been largely overlooked.
 Because REM sleep was the primary focus, it has left a big information gap on how SWS affects the body that many people may not know.
 In this post, you will learn about the functions of SWS and its importance for polyphasic sleepers.

 Characteristics of Deep Sleep

 There are many unique features of deep sleep that sets it apart from other sleep stages.
 In addition, these details will serve to relay information and understanding of SWS in the context of polyphasic sleeping.
 This section will examine the various aspects of this sleep stage.

 Being part of the NREM sleep category, SWS inherits most of the core traits, with some notable differences.Â

 - The most noticeable feature of SWS is the increased slow-wave activity, which facilitates most of the bodies restorative functions when it is resting.

-- SWS is the hardest sleep stage to wake from.
-This increases the chance to completely miss an alarm altogether during this stage.
+- In addition, SWS is the hardest sleep stage to wake from.
+This thus increases the chance to completely miss an alarm altogether during this stage.

 - Both the cerebral blood flow and cerebral metabolic rate are reduced much more during SWS than during NREM23.